skruger/Surrogate/README.md

+# Surrogate

 Surrogate is a forward and reverse proxy server.

 Developed using ErlIDE 0.8.1 with Eclipse Helios (3.6.0) using standard Erlang R13B package included in Ubuntu 10.04.

+Surrogate is being upgraded to an erlang/elixir project built using mix with Elixir 1.11.1 and Erlang 23.
+Further upgrades will be done once use of the now deprecated gen_fsm is replaced.

 Surrogate is released under the Apache license.
 See NOTICE for details.